KyberNetwork/developer-portal/docs/integrations-web3guide.md

 This guide will walk you through on how you can interact with our protocol implementation using the [Web3](https://github.com/ethereum/web3.js/) Javascript package.
 The most common group of users that can benefit from this guide are Wallet providers or Vendors who wants to use their own UI.

 ## Overview
-In this guide, we will be going through how you can interact with our smart contracts using Web3 to get conversion rates and perform a token to token swap.
+In this guide, we will using Web3 to get conversion rates and perform a token to token swap.
 The guide assumes that you are a wallet provider and a user of your wallet wants to swap 100 KNC for ZIL tokens.

 ## Things to note
 1) If your version of Web3 is 1.0.0-beta.37 and below, the full code example will not work for you due to breaking changes that were introduced in version [1.0.0-beta.38](https://github.com/ethereum/web3.js/releases/tag/v1.0.0-beta.38).